chrisjones11/my-Core-Lowbar/README.md

 ### Prerequisites

-This project requires nodejs, npm and git to be installed.
+This project requires Node.js, npm and git to be installed.

 ##### Node

-To confirm you have version 7 or aboveof nodejs installed on your machine,  Open your terminal then type and run the following code:
+To confirm you have version 7 or aboveof Node.js installed on your machine,  Open your terminal then type and run the following code:

 ```
 node -v
 ```

-If nodejs is not installed on your machine or you version is less then 7, refer to the [node documentation](https://nodejs.org/en/download/package-manager/) for instructions.
+If Node.js is not installed on your machine or you version is less then 7, refer to the [node documentation](https://nodejs.org/en/download/package-manager/) for instructions.

 ##### Npm

 To confirm you have npm installed on your machine, Open your terminal then type and run the following code:

 ```